dominiksaman/polydispersity/readme.md

 Next step is sHSP co-assembly, which I wil publish once my paper is out.

-Then, the focus shall shift on the description of general complex protein assembly that is at global energy minimum, & not just growing with time.
+Then, I want to focus on the description of general complex protein assembly that is at global energy minimum, & not just growing with time.

+This is a hobby project I only have limited time to invest every now-and-then.
+If you want to work on this together, please reach out.